Mesh-code1/javascript_client-side_form-validation/README.md

 In this hands-on exercise, students will create a simple web form and implement client-side validation using JavaScript.
 The form should include various input types, such as text fields, email, password, and select/dropdown menus.
 The validation script should check for correct input formats, required fields, and any other specified conditions before allowing the form to be submitted.

 ## Requirements:
-CReate a registration and login form
+Create a registration and login form

 ### Registration Form Structure: